dosco/sanfran/README.md

 $ helm init
 ```

-#### Connect your machine to the Minikube cluster
+### Minikube Development Tips

+This part is not required but helps with debugging if you do development work
-It helps to make the IP's inside the Minikube cluster / vm accessible for your development host (Mac Laptop).
+using Minikube.
+To make the IP's inside the Minikube cluster / vm accessible for your development host (Mac Laptop).
 The below commands will setup MacOS routing to allow for this.

 ```console
 $ sudo route -n add 10.0.0.0/24 $(minikube ip)